cortexlabs/cortex/docs/guides/batch-runner.md

 # Add a batch runner API

+_WARNING: you are on the master branch, please refer to the docs on the branch that matches your `cortex version`_

 We have plans to support a batch interface to Cortex APIs ([#523](https://github.com/cortexlabs/cortex/issues/523)), but until that's implemented, it is possible to implement a batch runner which receives the batch request, splits it into individual requests, and sends them to the prediction API.

-*Note: this is experimental.
-Also, this behavior can be implemented outside of Cortex, e.g. in your backend server if you have one.*
+_Note: this is experimental.
+Also, this behavior can be implemented outside of Cortex, e.g. in your backend server if you have one._

 This example assumes you have deployed an iris-classifier API, e.g. [examples/sklearn/iris-classifier](https://github.com/cortexlabs/cortex/tree/master/examples/sklearn/iris-classifier) or [examples/tensorflow/iris-classifier](https://github.com/cortexlabs/cortex/tree/master/examples/tensorflow/iris-classifier).